YourLastBreadStick/PAYDAY-Random-Heist-Selector/README.md

 # Change Log
 5/26/25
 - Added Party Powder
-- Fixed The Butcher in Payday 3 from being unable to be unchecked from clicking on her check box
+- Fixed The Butcher in Payday 3 from being unable to be unchecked by clicking on her checkbox

 5/23/25
 - Initial Release